-Time's Up Movement targets R Kelly
+R Kelly hits back at Time's Up demands

 He interviews R Kelly's former girlfriend, Kitti Jones, who tells him about the alleged abuse she suffered while dating the singer from 2011 to 2013.

-Protesters previously picketed outside Kelly's show at Little Caesars Arena in Detroit in February.

-The movement builds on the #MuteRKelly Care2 online petition, launched last July by Atlanta-based music executive Orinike Odeleye, which currently has 65,234 supporters toward its goal of 70,000.
+R Kelly was contacted about the issues raised in the programme but his representatives told the BBC he would make no comment.

-Following the announcement, singer John Legend lent his support to the initiative on social media.
+Singer John Legend is among those who have lent his support to the Time's Up/WOC initiative on social media.

 His public stance continues an apparent shift within the music industry against the 51-year-old in recent months.